-The Carel du Toit Centre offers an all-encompassing, structured pre-primary school environment with an early intervention programme, pre-primary and foundation phase for hearing impaired children.
-Infants of a few weeks old and diagnosed with deafness or hearing loss, start their journey with the school through their parents’ participation and then become the schools ‘Hotpots’ from two years of age.
+The Carel du Toit Centre offers an all-encompassing school environment, structured pre-primary school environment with an early intervention programme, pre-primary and foundation phase schooling for hearing impaired children.
+Infants of a few weeks old or older children who are diagnosed with hearing loss, start their journey with the centre through their parents’ participation and then could join our schooling program from 30 months of age.

 The Carel du Toit Centre utilises the application of auditory-verbal principles, with the aim of children acquiring sufficient spoken language to communicate verbally and ultimately enter mainstream schools.